 Have you noticed how those same people in the video still act as if everything were normal even though, in between, they’re completely exposed and naked: call it unconsciousness or exhibitionism but there’s definitely something we need to worry about.
 After all, who wants to be the next guy in town that has his very life exposed to all the city?

 Be aware of your personal data protection

-What I also like with this smartly conceived video is how it refers to usual things we do:
+What I also like about this smartly conceived video is how it refers to the usual things we do:

 The guy at the airport terminal playing with his tablet